LeandroTheDev/project_factions/README.md

 B42: currently
 # Factions (Reworking...) do not use it
-Singeplayer Compatibility: No, theres is no reason to add a capture system in singleplayer
+Singleplayer Compatibility: No, theres is no reason to add a capture system in singleplayer

 Forked from [SSR: Safehouse](https://steamcommunity.com/sharedfiles/filedetails/?id=1178772929&searchtext=Safehouse) to create a complete new system to safehouse claim and capture